mahjongg2/ZX81plus38/README.md

 The third 16K of a real ZX-81 will have more copies of the ROM, but the ZX-81+38 will not, but have copies of the RAM instead, as ROM space is limited to the first 16K.

 The fourth and last 16K, is more echoes of the RAM.
 However, it’s important to note that the hardware detects this, and uses it for the video generation logic.

+# Revision 1.10
+Revision 1.10 is electrically the same as revision 1.9, the only chnages are that the exact location of a few non plated holes were moved to a more correct location, so that the PCB will now completely fit into the enclosure of a real ZX-81.
+Revision 1.10 should be the final version.